-On the other hand, people who reach a reasonable level of competence (intermediate level) use digital technologies to provide different forms of feedback to students and try to facilitate access to information on learners' performance to the students.
+On the other hand, people who reach a reasonable level of competence (intermediate level) use digital technologies to provide different forms of feedback to students and tries to facilitate the access to the information on learners' performance to the students.
 They would try to improve the effectiveness of the feedback given by incorporating the usage of digitally obtained data.
 They would also do a follow-up of the feedback provided to help students plan accordingly and thus improve their learning progress.